glpi-project/doc/source/tabs/common_fields/pictures.rst

 Add an image
 ~~~~~~~~~~~~

-- To add an image, click on "Chosse files" and select the image that you want (png, jpg, jpeg).
+- To add an image, click on "Choose files" and select the image that you want (png, jpg, jpeg).
 - Click on Save to add your image